conan-io/docs/tutorial/developing_packages/workspace.rst

    add_project(app1)

 So basically, the super-project uses ``FetchContent`` to add the subfolders' sub-projects.
-For this to work correctly, the subprojects must be CMake based sub projects with ``CMakeLists.txt``.
+For this to work correctly, the subprojects must be CMake based subprojects with ``CMakeLists.txt``.
 Also, the subprojects must define the correct targets as would be defined by the ``find_package()`` scripts, like ``liba::liba``.
 If this is not the case, it is always possible to define some local ``ALIAS`` targets.